ash0asia/kotlin-revision/read me.md

 A constructor is like a special function, and it is defined by using two parantheses () after the class name.
 You can specify the properties inside of the parantheses (like passing parameters into a regular function) () this braket use
 You can also use functions inside a class, to perfom certain actions

+In Kotlin, it is possible to inherit class properties and functions from one class to another.
+We group the "inheritance concept" into two categories:

+subclass (child) - the class that inherits from another class superclass (parent) - the class being inherited from In the example below, MyChildClass (subclass) inherits the properties from the MyParentClass class (superclass)